-Southwest lets you book one-way flights with rewards if you prefer, and they promise no blackout dates for their award fares.
-If there’s a seat on the plane, they promise you can book it with points.
+Southwest lets you book one-way flights with rewards if you prefer, and they promise no blackout dates.
+If there’s a seat on the plane, you can book it with points.

 And while Southwest may be considered a budget airline, it offers a few great benefits for all travelers.
 All Southwest flights come with your first two checked bags free and no change fees.
 That means you won’t be charged an additional fee to change an upcoming flight itinerary—you just pay the difference in ticket cost.

 The Southwest Rapid Rewards Performance Business card does come with a higher annual fee than some other airline credit cards, but you get plenty of valuable perks in return.
 These cardholder benefits can make paying the annual fee on this card a good deal for the first year and beyond.

 Every year you renew your Southwest Rapid Rewards Performance Business card and pay the $199 annual fee, you’ll get 9,000 anniversary points added to your account.
 Since these points are worth approximately 1.5 cents each, the value of this bonus is $135.